vegafusion/vegafusion.github.io/source/index.md

 | 17 |                    360 |                        380 |       100 |

 ## Quickstart 3: Accelerate interactive charts
-While the VegaFusion mime renderer works great for static Altair charts, it's not as well suited for [interactive](https://altair-viz.github.io/user_guide/interactions.html) charts visualizing large datasets.
+While the VegaFusion mime renderer works great for non-interactive Altair charts, it's not as well suited for [interactive](https://altair-viz.github.io/user_guide/interactions.html) charts visualizing large datasets.
 This is because the mime renderer does not maintain a live connection between the browser and the python kernel, so all the data that participates in an interaction must be sent to the browser.

 To address this situation, VegaFusion provides a [Jupyter Widget](https://ipywidgets.readthedocs.io/en/stable/) based renderer that does maintain a live connection between the chart in the browser and the Python kernel.
 In this configuration, selection operations (e.g. filtering to the extents of a brush selection) can be evaluated interactively in the Python kernel, which eliminates the need to transfer the full dataset to the client in order to maintain interactivity.